Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 ### Clamping

 Clamping is a straightforward anti-windup strategy where the integrator is simply "clamped" to prevent it from exceeding a certain limitation, which is called simple clamping in this article.
-Advanced clamping, on the other hand, is a more sophisticated from simple clamping that engages only under specific conditions.
+Advanced clamping, on the other hand, is more sophisticated in that it engages only under specific conditions.

 ### Simple Clamping